So you’re considering buying a new (or used) RV – congratulations! The RV lifestyle is a fun and exciting one.

 A dirty RV might not seem like a threat to your rig’s lifespan, but it can be!
 Dirt, sand, grime, and other debris inevitably collect on your RV’s exterior walls as you drive and camp.

-Over time, they can start to degrade the protective coating on your rig.
+Over time, they can degrade your rig’s protective coating.
 This can lead to a host of other potential problems.

 But the solution is as simple as regular RV washes.
 A simple cleaning with soap and water is all your rig needs to stay in top shape.